 - Certified transcript of all completed nursing courses from previous nursing school.

-- Documentation of NLN-AC accreditation status of previous nursing school.
+- Documentation of ACEN accreditation status of previous nursing school.

 - Documentation from employer stating completion of at least 1000 clinical practice hours in the last three years, if the time since graduating from an associate degree or diploma nursing program is greater than four years.
-If the applicant has not completed at least 1000 hours of clinical practice within the past three years, he/she must either (a) complete 1000 clinical practice hours in nursing prior to enrollment, or (b) successfully complete one of the National League for Nursing (NLN) ACE II Examinations prior to enrollment.
+If the applicant has not completed at least 1000 hours of clinical practice within the past three years, he/she must either (a) complete 1000 clinical practice hours in nursing prior to enrollment, or (b) successfully complete one of the Accreditation Commission for Education in Nursing (ACEN) ACE II Examinations prior to enrollment.